TylerSterlingTech/osticket-prereqs/README.md

 <img src="https://i.imgur.com/Lx6E3ho.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Within HeidiSQL, a new session was created with the username and password were set.
+Within Heidi SQL, a new session was created with the username and password were set.
 </p>
 <br />